f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab1.rst

 |image162|

 Inspect Application Virtual Servers
 -----------------------------------------------

 By using the term 'internal' we are creating the virtual servers on what is essentially a loopback VLAN which prevents them from being exposed.

-Create the following internal virtual servers using the following table of information:
+The EXT_VIP in this exercise is used to forward traffic with specific characteristics to the internal VIP's.
+THis is accomplished by assigning a traffic policy to the VIP.
+The traffic policy is described and inspected in the next section.
+For this class, the Wildcard Virtual servers (Blue Square  status indicator)  are used in a different lab

-**Navigation:** Local Traffic > Virtual Servers > Virtual Server List, then click Create. ( Change to "Advanced" configuration style )
+**Navigation:** Local Traffic > Virtual Servers > Virtual Server List

 |image163|

-..
-NOTE:: Leave all other fields using the default values.
+Inspect the Local Traffic Network Map

+**Navigation:** Local Traffic > Network Map

 |image7|